railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_timesheet.rst

 financial management and invoicing of projects

 You will see in :ref:`ch-services` that you can automatically invoice services at the end of the month based on the timesheet.
-But at the same time some contracts are limited to prepaid hours.
+But at the same time, some contracts are limited to prepaid hours.
 These hours and their deduction from the original limit are also managed by these timesheets.

 .. index::